-Protect your Android from threats with Avast One
+Protect your iPhone from threats with Avast One

 Does a ransom note on your iPhone mean you’ve got iPhone ransomware?
 It’s likely not real iOS ransomware — but hackers can imitate ransomware to trick iPhone and iPad users into paying a ransom.
 Whether you need ransomware removal or to get rid of other hacker tricks, read on for our expert advice.
 And be sure to keep all kinds of malware off your phone with our top-rated mobile security app.